IgrecL/japanese/README.md

 * [日仏辞典](https://www.dictionnaire-japonais.com/): Japanese-French dictionary
 * [OJAD](https://www.gavo.t.u-tokyo.ac.jp/ojad/search/): pitch accent dictionary (advanced)

-### Yomichan settings
+### Monolingual transition

-See [this guide](https://tatsumoto-ren.github.io/blog/setting-up-yomichan.html) for a setup tutorial.

-A beginner may start with a bilingual dictionary, such as JMdict (English) Alternate.<br>
+A beginner should start with a bilingual dictionary, such as JMdict (English) Alternate, but it's not the best way to learn new vocabulary.<br>
+Switching to monolingual dictionaries with Yomichan is also a turning point in the Japanese learning journey, so I recommend doing it as soon as it seems possible.
+I couldn't understand most of the definitions at first, but after seeing a lot of them, it became possible.<br>
-However, you should switch to monolingual dictionaries as soon as possible, because it helps understanding nuances and forces you not to rely on another language.
+Going monolingual helps understanding nuances and forces you not to rely on another language.
 See [here](https://learnjapanese.moe/monolingual/) for a more detailed explanation.

 My config file for Yomichan can be found in this repository.<br>
-The dictionaries I use are in the [Dictionaries folder](https://github.com/IgrecL/Japanese-Learning-Resources/tree/main/Dictionaries). (other dictionaries can be found [here](https://drive.google.com/drive/folders/1tTdLppnqMfVC5otPlX_cs4ixlIgjv_lH))
+The dictionaries I use are in the [Dictionaries folder](https://github.com/IgrecL/Japanese-Learning-Resources/tree/main/Dictionaries) (other dictionaries can be found [here](https://drive.google.com/drive/folders/1tTdLppnqMfVC5otPlX_cs4ixlIgjv_lH)).<br>
+See [Monolingual.md](https://github.com/IgrecL/Japanese-Learning-Resources/blob/main/Podcasts.md) for advanced Yomichan customisation (automated creation of Anki cards with furigana and cropped monolingual dictionary definition).

 The priority order of monolingual dictionaries I use is:
 1. 旺文社国語辞典 第十一版 画像無し: concise and very simple definitions